Shaw Local

 March 17 marks the 2026 primary, where voters can pull a Democratic or Republican ballot to pick who appears on the ballot come November.
 All voters, partisan or not, can weigh in on referendum questions.

-The deadline for candidates to file is Nov.
-3. Candidates began filing Monday.
+The deadline for candidates to file was Nov.
+3.

 Who has filed?

 Illinois secretary of state: Alexi Giannoulias, an incumbent Democrat, has filed to run for reelection.
-Diane Harris, a Joliet Junior College trustee, and Walter Adamczyk are running as Republicans.
+Walter Adamczyk of Chicago and Joliet Junior College Trustee Diane M. Harris filed to run as Republicans.

 Illinois comptroller: Incumbent Susana Mendoza, a Democrat, is not running again.
-State Sen. Karina Villa of West Chicago, Lake County Treasurer Holly Kim of Mundelein, state Rep. Margaret Croke of Chicago, and state Rep. Stephanie Kifowit of Oswego have filed to run as Democrats.
-Champaign County Auditor George Danos, former state Sen. Rickey Hendon, have also said they are running as Democrats and Bryan Drew as a Republican.
+State Sen. Karina Villa of West Chicago, Lake County Treasurer Holly Kim of Mundelein, state Rep. Margaret Croke of Chicago, state Rep. Stephanie Kifowit of Oswego and Champaign County Auditor George Danos have filed to run as Democrats and and Bryan Drew of Benton as a Republican.
+Former state Sen. Rickey Hendon has also said he is running as a Democrat.

 Illinois treasurer: Incumbent Michael Frerichs, a Democrat, has filed to run for a fourth term.